SJTU-IPADS/HEDB/README.md

   <img src="scripts/figures/arch.jpg" width = "500" height = "260" align=center />
 </p>

-The idea of HEDB is simple.
-It splits the running mode of an EDB into two: *Execution Mode* for users, and *Maintenance Mode* for admins.
+HEDB splits the running mode of an EDB into two: *Execution Mode* for users, and *Maintenance Mode* for admins.
 HEDB is named after Helium, implying its two modes.
 HEDB removes the tension between security and maintenance.

 1) *Execution Mode* prevents Smuggle attacks by blocking non-user operator invocations,
 2) *Maintenance Mode* allows admins to perform maintenance tasks by replaying invocations.